 In this case, it is important to know the deployment model of choice because some deployment models offer more flexibility than others.
 To summarize, an on-premise deployment would give you the freedom to set-up your instances however you want while deployments on TORO Cloud automatically assume and maintain a three-tier network architecture (high availability).

-In the table below are the typical configuration scenarios in TORO Integrate:
+Below are typical configuration scenarios for TORO Integrate:

 |Simple||A single TORO Integrate instance on a single machine (typically a desktop computer) for testing and inspection purposes.|